warden-protocol/wardenprotocol/docs/docs/learn/request-flow.md

 ### 3. Fulfilling the request

-1. The Keychain queries its Node for pending requests and picks up the `NewKeyRequest` object, identified by its unique ID.
+1. The Keychain queries its Node for pending requests and picks up the `KeyRequest` object, identified by its unique ID.

 2. The Keychain's MPC network generates a new private/public key pair and stores it.
-The new public key inherits its ID from the `NewKeyRequest` ID.
+The new public key inherits its ID from the `KeyRequest` ID.

-3. A [Keychain Party](/learn/glossary#keychain-party) sends a `MsgUpdateKeyRequest` transaction with the public key to the Node.
+3. A [Keychain Party](/learn/glossary#keychain-party) sends a `MsgFulfilKeyRequest` transaction with the public key to the Node.

 **Note:** Currently all Keychains available in Warden are MPC-based: each Keychain operator runs a network of MPC nodes.
 Potentially, a Keychain can be operated without an MPC network – Warden isn't in charge of it.